tevuore/rchat/README.md

 MVP 1 is ready and next MVP is under work in `develop` branch

+## MVP 1

+Implemented
 ✅ Send prompt from cli to ChatGPT
 ✅ Ask prompt by reading stdin interactively
 ✅ Pipe text to prompt
 ✅ Format response using markdown formatter

+## MVP 2

 Next MVP 2 is planned to contain